intTone13/Active-Directory-Lab/README.md

 ![Screenshot (36)](https://github.com/user-attachments/assets/d46de3d0-9d05-4811-88dc-e3768b28bc36)

-- Create an Organizational Unit named ADMINS to put the Admin account in
+- Created an Organizational Unit named ADMINS to put the Admin account in
-- Create user then made user a member of Domain Admins
+- Created a new user, and then made the user a member of Domain Admins

 # Install RAS / NAT